 All of our shoes are made of high quality full grain leathers or suede’s.
 They are designed to be worn.
 Ideally they don’t get sopping wet, but we are based in Melbourne so we know that sometimes you just can’t avoid some rain and the odd puddle.

 The key is to not continually wear your shoes wet and try not to get them wet where possible!
+Wipe off any wet drops as soon as you see them.
 Take them off and let them dry at their own pace, don’t put them in front of the heater or in the dryer this will cause the leather to dry out and become brittle and potentially crack.
 It may also shrink them slightly.

 After they have dried naturally (between 12-48 hours on average) apply a polish or nourishing cream to restore the shine and moisture into the leather.
 Never apply the polish or cream onto the shoe whilst it is still wet otherwise you will trap the water in the leather and it may become mouldy and crack the leather insole and upper.